General Terms and Conditions

 Assess your level of experience on a cabin cruiser

-WellFairlyWith uncertaintyNo
+GoodQuiteWith uncertaintyNo

 Recovering a man overboard

-Mooring in a motor harbour
+Mooring in motor harbor

 Plotting a course

-WellFairlyWith uncertaintyNo
+GoodQuiteWith uncertaintyNo

 Recovering a man overboard

-Mooring in a motor harbour
+Mooring in motor harbor

 Making a sailing anchorage

-Arming/ramming the spinnaker
+Arming/cambering the spinnaker

-Arming/Ramming the gennaker
+Arming/arming the gennaker

 Plotting a course

-Gybing with a spinnaker
+Jibing with the spinnaker

-Gybing with gennaker
+Gybing with the gennaker

 English mooring with spring and batticule

-Consult a pilot book
+Consult a portolano

 Preparing a piloting

-Recognising I.A.L.A. signals (day/night)
+Recognize I.A.L.A. signals (day/night)

-Recognising a ship's navigation lights
+Recognizing a ship's navigation lights

 Check the battery charge level with a tester

-Interpreting a METEOMAR bulletin
+Interpreting a METEOMAR Bulletin

 How many days in total have you sailed on a cabin cruiser?

-Have you ever tackled night sailing?
+Have you ever faced night sailing?

-Privacy acceptance
+Privacy Acceptance

 keyboard_arrow_leftPrevious